Flow Cytometric Analysis

 The Core Principle: Interrogation in a Stream

-4. Detection and Data Conversion: Sophisticated lenses and mirrors collect the scattered light and fluorescence emissions, directing them to an array of photomultiplier tubes (PMTs) and other detectors.
-These detectors convert the light signals into electrical pulses.
-The height and area of each pulse are digitized, creating a quantitative data point for every parameter for every single cell.
+4.Detection and Data Conversion: High-tech lenses and mirrors collect the light and fluorescence that is spread out and transfer it to a set of photomultiplier tubes (PMTs) and other detectors.
+These detectors turn light signals into electrical signals.
+We turn the height and area of each pulse into numbers, which gives each cell a number for each parameter.

 The Art and Science of Panel Design